 Most tips on how to stop feeling bad about yourself are surficial, meaning they only skim the surface of the problem.
 They don’t dig up the roots of why you feel bad about yourself.
 Nor do they help when you’re crushed under the heavy darkness of thoughts like “I feel bad about myself” or even “I hate myself.”
 Surficial tips aren’t good enough.

 Introverts have unique strengths and abilities, as you’ll see in this list of the best jobs for introverts and people who like solitude.
-I also… Read More »Best Jobs for Introverts and People Who Like to Be Alone
+I also included a quick “introversion personality test” to help you see how introverted you are and… Read More »Best Jobs for Introverts and People Who Like to Be Alone

 Learning whether you have mostly introverted or extroverted personality traits will increase your self-understanding and improve your relationships.
 Here’s one thorough “introvert-extrovert test” and two shorter personality tests to help you see where you stand on the introverted-extroverted scale.